2022 Spanish Grand Prix

 The 2022 Spanish Grand Prix (officially known as the Formula 1 Pirelli Gran Premio de España 2022) was a Formula One motor race held on 22 May 2022 at the Circuit de Barcelona-Catalunya in Montmeló, Spain.
 It was the 62nd edition of the Spanish Grand Prix and the sixth round of the 2022 Formula One World Championship.

 Max Verstappen won the race ahead of teammate Sergio Pérez, while George Russell completed the podium.
 Charles Leclerc, the pole-sitter and championship leader, was forced to retire due to engine issues.
 Leclerc's teammate Carlos Sainz Jr. recovered from 11th, after suffering a spin, to finish fourth, ahead of Lewis Hamilton, who also made a come back from 19th, after suffering a puncture at the start.
-With the win, Red Bull led Ferrari in the Constructors' Championship, while the Drivers' Championship standings switched from a 19-point Leclerc lead to a 6-point advantage for Verstappen.

 Background

 Championship standings before the race

 Charles Leclerc was the Drivers' Championship leader after the fifth round, the Miami Grand Prix, with 104 points, 19 ahead of Max Verstappen in second, with Sergio Pérez in third, 19 points behind Verstappen.
 In the Constructors' Championship, Ferrari leads Red Bull Racing by 6 points and Mercedes by 62.